xyzhou1121/SeAugVAE/README.md

 "Semantic Augmentation Variational Autoencoder for Unsupervised Anomaly Detection in Retinal OCT Images."

-📁 Overview
+📁 Project Overview

+SeAugVAE is a novel unsupervised anomaly detection framework tailored for retinal Optical Coherence Tomography (OCT) images.
+It integrates a variational autoencoder architecture with semantic augmentation strategies to achieve accurate pixel-wise anomaly detection without the need for labeled anomaly data, preprocessing procedures, or auxiliary tasks.

+📦 Files Structure

 This codebase includes:

-Network architecture of the proposed SeAugVAE model
+SeAugVAE/

-Training scripts for unsupervised learning on retinal OCT datasets

-Inference scripts for generating spatial and semantic anomaly attention maps
+├── train.py          # TTraining scripts for unsupervised learning on retinal OCT datasets ├── inference.py      # Inference scripts for generating semantic-spatial anomaly attention maps that highlight the pixel-wise anomalous regions
+├── network.py        # Network architecture of the proposed SeAugVAE model └── README.md         # This file

 📬 Contact